garrandall/popular-music-data/tracks/tonite-dj-quik.md

 (Yo what they in fo') A fin or a half
 (Yo shoot that ten nigga) Don't make me laugh
 Hi-C want a dove and he think that shit is funny
-But I'm seven and eleven and I'm takin niggaz money (tonite)
+But I'm seven and eleven and I'm takin niggas money (tonite)

-Tonight's the nite (yeah watch me fuck the hoe) (tonite) Tonight is the nite (passin naturals on motherfuckers) (tonite) Tonight's the nite (yo, I'm unfadable) (tonite) Tonight is the nite (ahh let's break it down, so I can get funky)
+Tonight's the nite (yeah watch me fuck the hoe) (tonite) Tonight is the nite (passin naturals on motherfuckers) (tonite) Tonight's the nite (yo, I'm unfadable) (tonite) Tonight is the nite (ah let's break it down, so I can get funky)

 (tonite)

-Ahh yeah
+Ah yeah
 Givin em somethin they can roll on, hold on

 Wake up Saturday morning and I got a headache